jayden8th/cep146-demo1/README.md

 - Name: Jayden
 - Program: IDONTKNOW :/
 - Year: IDONTKNOW (>u<)
-- Favorite Programming Language: python because it is easy (or so I have heard) if not that then javascript because its easy or so I have done.
+- Favorite Programming Language: python because it is easy (or so I have heard) if not that then javascript because its easy (or so I have done).

 ## Course Goals
 - [ ] learn skills that will help me making a company